GSO-soslab/alpha_hardware_release/Electronics/doc/SBC_HAT.md

 ## **SBC HAT**
+This board was originally design to be connected to a Raspberry PI 4.
+However, it should also work with other SBCs with the same GPIO pin arrangement, e.g., Nvidia Jetson SBCs.

 All the pin functinos for the connectors are indicated on the PCB.

   To enable all 4 I2C to UART chips, you need to edit `config.txt` file by adding the following lines.